Bench Press is ineffective and bad for pitchers or throwing velocity.

 4 Studies Proving Bench Press Increases Throwing Velocity

-The first question I get from a player, after I prove to them that what they were told about how dangerous the bench press is for pitchers or throwing in general is wrong is, “How will the bench press help my throwing velocity?”
+The first question I get from a player after I prove to them that what they were told about how dangerous the bench press is for pitchers or throwing in general is wrong is, "How will the bench press help my throwing velocity?"
 This is a great question and a good place to start this article.
-Lets look at this case study from the legendary Doctor Jobe who invented the Tomm John Surgery when he first performed it on Tommy John.
+Let's look at this case study from the legendary Doctor Jobe who invented the Tomm John Surgery when he first performed it on Tommy John.
 In this case study they discovered the muscles that are mainly activated in the throwing shoulder during the throwing motion.
 Here is what they discovered:

 Group II muscles accelerated the arm and baseball forward in space.
 These muscles, the pectoralis major, serratus anterior, sub scapularis, and latissimus dorsi, had stronger activity during the propulsive phase of the pitch (1).

-The two largest muscles being activated during the throw is the pectoralis major (pecs) and the latissimus dorsi (lats).
+The two largest muscles being activated during the throw are the pectoralis major (pecs) and the latissimus dorsi (lats).
 We are going to look at the pecs over the lats because the bench press has been proven to increase the pec strength but lats are just as important to throwing velocity development in the 3X and 2X programs and will not be covered in this article.

 The sternocostal head of the pectorals major was more active during the press from a horizontal bench than from a decline bench.
 Also, the clavicular head of the pectoralis major was more active with a narrow hand spacing.
 Anterior deltoid activity tended to increase as trunk inclination increased.
 The long head of the triceps brachia was more active during the decline and flat bench presses than the other two conditions, and was also more active with a narrow hand spacing, Latissimus doors exhibited low activity in all conditions (2).

-It should have now become obvious why the bench press could be used for improving the throwing activity of a pitcher or position player but let’s look into the effects of using this lift for actually training throwing velocity.
-I have found four case studies that specifically use the bench press alone or in combination with other upper body lifts and exercises as a training device for improving throwing velocity.
+It should have now become obvious why the bench press could be used for improving the throwing activity of a pitcher or position player but let's look into the effects of using this lift for actually training throwing velocity.
+I have found four case studies that specifically use the bench press alone or in combination with other upper-body lifts and exercises as a training device for improving throwing velocity.
 Here are the results:

 Twenty- four elite collegiate baseball players (age 18-20 years) trained twice per week for 8 weeks.
 The isotonic resistance-training protocol consisted of 3 sets of 8 to 10 repetitions maximum (RM) for the first 4 weeks.
 Thereafter, they performed 3 sets of 6RM to 8RM for the last 4 weeks.
 The isotonic exercises included the conventional bench press and barbell pullover exercises that are commonly used by baseball players to train upper-body muscles in throwing.
 The results of this study showed a 4.1 and 22.8% increase in throwing velocity and upper-body muscular strength, respectively (3)……..